Don’t Let Debt Drive Your Medical Specialty Choice

 Think back to the very first moment when you knew you wanted to be a doctor.
 When did it happen?
 What did you picture for your future?

-It’s difficult to shake the pressure to change your medical specialty to boost your income.
-After all, what of the pediatrician with $250,000 in debt when, according to Medscape’s 2016 Physician Compensation report, the average pediatric physician earns $204,000 in salary before taxes, the lowest of any of the specialties surveyed?
-It’s no wonder that a medical student, anticipating being a slave to medical school debt, might find general surgery or cardiology to be a more lucrative medical specialty choice.
 So why is this a problem?
 Well, chances are that you didn’t decide to go into medicine for the money, so don’t let dollar signs drive your career path now.
-Here are a few things to remember as you jump back in the driver’s seat, push your debt into the rearview mirror, and still allow your practical side to be a passenger.
+Here are a few things to remember as you jump back in the driver’s seat, push your debt into the rear view mirror, and still allow your practical side to be a passenger.

 Doing what you love will help you be the best at what you do

-Let’s think back to those medical dreams you had when you first knew you wanted to be a doctor.
-Not only did those specifics in specialty provide you with a sense of purpose, but they likely also cultivated in you a sense of empathy for a particular audience you anticipated serving.
+Let’s think back to those medical dreams you had when you first decided to be a doctor.
+Not only did those specifics in specialty provide you with a sense of purpose, but they likely cultivated sense of empathy for a particular audience you anticipated serving.
 In other words, you cared deeply, and when you switch to a specialty in which you are invested for purely financial reasons, it’s all too easy for that empathy to be replaced by cynicism.
-If you lack passion for your specialty, it may become all too easy for you to “phone it in” instead of doing your best work.
+If you lack passion, it may become all too easy for you to “phone it in” instead of doing your best work.

 A fulfilling medical career is so much more than a paycheck